Mexican Federal Highway 200D

 Federal Highway 200D is the toll highways paralleling Fed.
 200, and has two separate improved segments of designated roadway.
 Fed200D in Colima funnels traffic from Manzanillo toward Fed.
-110 to Colima City; the segment in Guerrero serves as a bypass of Tecpán de Galeana.
+110 to the city of Colima; the segment in Guerrero serves as a bypass of Tecpan.

 A third segment, from Arriaga to Ocozocuautla in Chiapas, is officially Fed.
 200D but the signage identifies it as Fed.
 190D.

 A fourth Segment will go from Tepic to Compostela.
 Phase 1 is to build a new toll road from Compostela to near the town of Mazatan, there, It will meet with Mexican Federal Highway 70D, whose purpose is to Facilitate Access to Puerto Vallarta from Guadalajara.
 Phase 2 Requires Extending the road North to Tepic Where it Meets Mexican Federal Highway 15D to Facilitate Access to Puerto Vallarta from Tepic.

 Manzanillo-Colima

 Fed200D in Colima expedites traffic from near the southern terminus of Fed.
 110 into Manzanillo, terminating at Armería, Colima.
 This 46 km highway is operated by Promotora y Operadora de Infraestructura, S.A.B. de C.V.
 (PINFRA).

 The highway begins at an interchange with Fed200 and the non-toll Libramiento de Manzanillo and proceeds south to the Pacific coast, where it parallels a railroad line.
 The only toll plaza is located near Cuyutlán.
 The road then turns inland and has one interchange to serve Armería, then ends east of that town where travelers can continue to Colima City on Fed.
 110.